OUR FACILITY

-Aquatopia Conservatory is the creation of water garden specialists, Nicholas Bott and Catherine Neville.
+Aquatopia Conservatory is the creation of interiorscape and water garden specialists, Nicholas Bott and Catherine Neville.

-This creative husband and wife team are the founders of The Pond Clinic Water Garden Centre, now operating from Aquatopia.
-With nearly twenty years of experience creating natural swimming pools, spas & water gardens in people’s backyards all across the National Capital Region, they were the perfect pair to create the tropical water garden spa-like oasis that is Aquatopia Conservatory.
+With nearly twenty years of experience creating natural swimming pools, spas & water gardens in people’s backyards and businesses all across the National Capital Region, they were the perfect pair to create the tropical water garden spa-like oasis that is Aquatopia Conservatory.

 The 1.6 hectares of landscaping surrounding our lovely facility was completed by our water garden construction team.
 Our feature pond was built using over 2,500 tonnes of fractured Precambrian granite harvested from the Gatineau Hills, and 275 tonnes of Renfrew river wash gravel.
 Over 1,200 cubic metres of garden soils, 200 cubic metres of composted pine mulch, 8,000 square metres of golf course quality sod, and over 1,000 trees, shrubs and perennials were used to install the surrounding landscape.